 In the school's first KHDA report, NMS was ranked Good - the first CBSE curriculum school in Dubai to have achieved this rating on their first inspection.
 Subsequently NMS retained this rating for 2016-17, 2017-18 and 2018-19.

 As WhichSchoolAdvisor.com noted in our review of the 2018-19 inspection report, NMS was then very clearly a much better than Good school in many contexts.
-This was supported by its achievement of a Very Good rating in the 2019-10 inspection round.
+This was supported by its achievement of a Very Good rating in the 2019-20 inspection round, a feat that was repeated in the most recent 2022-23 inspection process.

 If you would like to read the full KHDA inspection report - and we strongly advise you to do so in order to understand the reasons behind the ratings - you will find it here.